Snow Cable Vs. Chain: Which Is Better for Winter Driving?

 Pros Of Snow Cables

-Snow cables are lighter, making their installation a hassle-free process.
+Snow cables are lighter, making installation hassle-free.
 Additionally, they pose less risk of tire damage if the strands break.
 Cables are flexible in driving as they do not have a speed limit.
 They are cheaper and the best option if you do not regularly encounter snowy roads.

 Cons

-Snow cables’ light profile acts against them, making them less durable.
+The light profile of snow cables works against them, making them less durable.
 They break easily, a reason why it is not advisable to use them on normal roads.
 The other downside of using snow cables is that they are unsuitable for deeper snow.
 Also, they are not ideal for heavy vehicles, such as SUVs and trucks.

 Read Also: Tire Size Comparison: 275 55R20 Vs. 275 60R20